 The Board of Directors recognizes the need for student wellness and health.
 As such, students are not permitted to bring food as classroom treats.
 Board Policy 246.
-We are suggesting nonfood items to share with the class birthdays or to mark other events.
-Here are a few suggestions:

-- A).
-Items such as decorative pencils, erasers or trinkets from the Dollar Store. - B).
-A board game or other item for use during recess.
+We are suggesting nonfood items to share with the class on birthdays or to mark other events such as decorative pencils, erasers or trinkets from the Dollar Store or a board game or other item for use during recess.